mbryzek/schema-evolution-manager/README.md

 - sem-add: Adds a database upgrade script
 - sem-dist: Create a distribution tar.gz file containing schema upgrade scripts
 - sem-apply: Apply any deltas from a distribution tarball to a particular database
+- sem-baseline: Add any migration scripts to the schema tables without actually applying them.
+See [Migrating](#migrating)

 ## Attributes supported in sql migration scripts